4d/docs/website/translated_docs/es/Debugging/debugger.md

 You can double-click the name of any method to display its contents in the [Source Code Pane](#source-code-pane).

 Clicking the icon next to a method or function name expands or collapses the parameters and the result (if any).
-Values appear on the right side of the pane.
+Los valores aparecen en el lado derecho del panel.
 Clicking on any value on the right side allows you to change the value of any parameter or function result.

 To display the parameter type, check the **Show types** option in the contextual menu: